danielsaidi/website_danielsaidi/_bands/daniel-saidi.md

 ---
 name: Daniel Saidi
-year-from: 2009
+last-updated: 2009

 midnightenlightened: https://www.metal-archives.com/albums/Misfortune/Midnightenlightened/20186
 ---

 I have always loved music and have written songs since I was a kid.
-I started my first band at age 15 and recorded [my first EP]({{page.midnightenlightened}}) at age 19.
-I have played everything from pop to rock, punk and metal.
-I've done vocals in all bands, and played guitars in some.
+I started my first band at 15 and recorded a bunch of demos and [an EP]({{page.midnightenlightened}}) at 18.
+I have played everything from pop to rock and metal, done vocals in all bands and played guitars in some.

-I played more or less constantly from 1995 to 2008, but then after becoming a father in late 2008, I decided to stop playing in bands and now only write music and play for the fun of it, whenever I feel like it.
+I played in bands more or less constantly until 2008, when I became a dad.
+I then decided to only write music and play for fun, whenever I had time.
 The music I play on my own is guitar-based and pretty basic.